Hollywood Walk of Fame: Tributes

-The Hollywood Chamber of Commerce has adopted the tradition of placing flower wreaths at the stars of newly deceased honorees; as a result, these stars have become impromptu memorial and vigil sites.
-Fans often show respect by laying flowers or other symbolic tributes, and some continue to do so on anniversary remembrances.
-Others show support in other ways; for example, Julio Iglesias's star is cleaned and polished once a month by a group of elderly women.
+The Hollywood Chamber of Commerce has adopted the tradition of placing flower wreaths at the stars of newly deceased honorees; as a result, these stars often become memorial and vigil sites.
+Fans often show respect by leaving flowers and messages, and some continue to do so on anniversary remembrances.
+Others show support in other ways; for example, Julio Iglesias's star was cleaned and polished once a month by a group of elderly women and Barry Manilow's star was buffed by a mother-daughter pair once a week.

 Rallies, protests, and vandalism

 Walk of Fame stars are sometimes used as sites for rallies or protests.
 Often, the protests occur as vandalism, which has ranged from profanity and political statements to damage with heavy tools.
 In 2005, closed circuit surveillance cameras were installed on Hollywood between La Brea and Vine to discourage these activities.
 Additionally, if an honoree has a large enough scandal, police will increase their presence around that person's star to deter vandalism.

+Donald Trump's star, obtained for his work on the Miss Universe pageant and The Apprentice, has been the site of numerous protests and rallies; it has also been vandalized multiple times.
+During the 2016 presidential election, a service dog's owner had the dog defecate on Trump's star, which was then posted on Twitter.
+Shortly after, the star was placed behind a miniature border wall, and in October, James Otis, an heir to the Otis Elevator Company fortune, used a pickaxe and sledgehammer to destroy the star.
+Otis readily admitted to the vandalism and was fined $4,000 as well as sentenced to twenty days of work for the California Department of Transportation and three years' probation.
+The star was repaired and continued to serve as the site of rallies and protests throughout and after the election.